nhrap-dev/FHIT/README.md

 ## Requirements

-The Flood Hazard Import Tool requires Python >3.6, Hazpy (with Boto3 python library)
+The Flood Hazard Import Tool requires Python >3.6, Hazpy (with Boto3 python library), Hazus

 ## To Use